 Given increasing overall trends and interest in DrPH education, GWSPH launched an online DrPH program in fall 2023.
 Aside from one required residential component, the remainder of the DrPH@GW program is fully online.
 The program expands GWSPH's online offerings and allows our MPH graduates, residential and online, an option to earn a DrPH (particularly important for graduates who enter the workforce and would like to earn a DrPH part-time).
-The fall 2023 launch of the DrPH@GW far exceeded enrollment estimates by more than 50%.
-The program was only open to GWSPH graduates, which indicates the need and interest for additional education.
+The fall 2023 launch of the DrPH@GW exceeded enrollment estimates by more than 50%.
+The program was open only to GWSPH graduates, and this limitation indicates the need for and interest in additional education.
 The program will be available to the general public for a fall 2024 start.
 While enrollment numbers for 2024 won't be finalized until summer 2024, applications starts and submissions on SOPHAS are again exceeding expectations.